jedediah/wetbanana/README.md

 Change Log
 ----------

+### 2.14
+- Fix scrolling on some sites in Chrome v61+, by using `document.scrollingElement` as the outmost scrolling element, instead of `document.body`, even if `document.body` seems scrollable.

 ### 2.13
 - Fix scrolling in Chrome v61+, by using `document.scrollingElement` as the outmost scrolling element, instead of `document.body`.